CubeStar1/ChemPredictor/README.md

 #### Model Deployment and Prediction
 - **Libraries Used:** Streamlit
 - **Overview:** A user-friendly web interface is created using the Streamlit framework for model deployment.
 User input is accepted via the WebUI, preprocessed, and predictions are made using the deployed ANN model.
+- **Gemini LLM Integration:** Google's AI language model, Gemini Pro, is integrated to provide additional information about the predicted properties or the compound itself.
+(API Key required)

 ## File Structure
 ```